 70% - 90%

 Notification Or Non-Notification:

-Approved businesses are set up with a lockbox bank account—a bank account in your name, but which Harper Partners has access to.
+Approved businesses are set up with a lockbox bank account — a bank account that’s in your name but which Harper Partners has access to.
 When you submit an invoice to be factored, Harper Partners will determine the creditworthiness of the customer and decide whether or not to accept the invoice.
-Once accepted, Harper Partners advance you 70% – 90% of the invoice to your regular business bank account.
+Once accepted, Harper Partners advances 70% – 90% of the invoice to your regular business bank account.

 Fees are 1% – 3% per month, and they are calculated on a daily basis.
-Aside from a possible one-time diligence fee, Harper does not charge any other fees for their service, such as application fees, origination fees, maintenance fees, or lockbox fees.
+Aside from a possible one-time diligence fee, Harper Partners does not charge any other fees for its services, such as application fees, origination fees, maintenance fees, or lockbox fees.

-Here’s an example: You choose to redeem an invoice worth $10,000.
+You choose to redeem an invoice worth $10,000.
 Harper Partners advances 80% of the invoice value to your business — $8,000.
 Your customer pays six weeks later, and you have a fee of 2% per month, so your fee is $300.
-Harper will keep the 80% already advanced, and send the remaining 20% minus the fee to your bank account; so when your customer pays, you receive another $1,700.
+Harper Partners will keep the 80% already advanced and send the remaining 20% minus the fee to your bank account; when your customer pays, you receive another $1,700.

 The application process is short and simple.
-To get started, simply fill out a short form on Harper Partner’s website or call one of Harper Partners’ representatives to complete the application over the phone.
-You’ll be asked a little bit of information about yourself and your business.
-Somebody from the company will give you a call within a few hours to discuss your business and financial situation, and help you continue the application from there.
+To get started, simply fill out a short form on Harper Partners’ website or call one of Harper Partners’ representatives to complete the application over the phone.
+You’ll be asked for a little bit of information about yourself and your business.
+Somebody from the company will give you a call within a few hours to discuss your business and financial situation and help you continue the application from there.

-Harper Partners says approval occurs within 48 hours and it generally takes between 2 and 5 business days to set up an account.
+Harper Partners says approval occurs within 48 hours, and it generally takes between two and five business days to set up an account.
 When an invoice is factored, funds take up to 24 hours to reach your account.

 Sales & Advertising Transparency